eduardoportilho/opentower/ROADMAP.md

     ✔ + tower cost
     ✔ + goon bounty
 ✔ - Control goons that reach goal

-- Config file to tweak game parameters (waves, etc)
+✔ - Config file to tweak game parameters (waves, etc)

+- Create message board
 - Fininsh the game in the end of the waves
 - 2nd tower type
 - 2nd goon type
 - Draw target
 - Animate shot?
+- Calculate grid size based on viewport size

 ## Refactor:
 - Game as the object root and singleton